 Admins are able to easily establish granular controls with group, user and time-based restrictions -- just to name a few.
 End users have a range of unlocking options, including mobile apps available on Android and iOS, key cards and fobs.

 High-security facilities with money to spend will probably find Brivo to be a great fit, especially considering the company’s track record of success with cybersecurity.
 There are plenty of options available, and installing a complete system from the get-go is a good way to decrease confusion and stress during the process.
-However, a full Brivo system can be expensive and comes from multiple manufacturers, and its customer service often leaves something to be desired.
+However, a full Brivo system can be expensive and comes from multiple manufacturers, which can sometimes make customer service a particularly tedious issue.